hamzon55/ReactNative/README.md

-## Helper
+## Important

-Before launching the app you should install the following components :
+In case of errors  you should install the following components using the console :

 - React-native-maps